Environmental, Social, and Governance (ESG) Report Assurance

 Concerns from and for customers, workforce, stakeholders, communities, governments, as well as our resources and climate have brought about a demand for transparent and socially responsible practices and initiatives within organizations.
-Companies failing to consider its impact on the planet and its people will fall behind their competition as it becomes the standard.
+Companies failing to consider their impact on the planet and their people will fall behind their competition as it becomes the standard.

 It is simply not enough to maintain operational efficiency in business today.
 Organizations have a duty to recognize and address global causes for concern.
-Contributing to sustainable development is the main objective of Corporate Social Responsibility.
+Contributing to sustainable development is the main objective of Environmental, Social, and Governance (ESG).
 This overarching goal is recognized by a combination of social equality, healthy ecosystems, and good organizational governance.

-SRI is committed to standing with the global community that are making CSR its mission and purpose by committing to the same goals and offering Letters of Assurance for those that have achieved their goals.
+SRI is committed to standing with the global community that is making ESG its mission and purpose by committing to the same goals.

 - The United Nations (UN) Sustainable Development Goals

 - The UN Global Compact – Ten (10) Principles

 - Code of Ethics Assessments